naturalethic/Moxie/README.md

 `npm run test`

-End to end tests are implemented with [cypress](cypress.io).
+End to end tests are implemented with [cypress](cypress.io) and located under `test`.

-These require properly setting up and running the mox test server.

-Reset the test server to a clean slate:

-`npm run test:mox:clean`

-Run it:
+Make sure mox is runnning:

 `npm run test:mox:serve`

-In another terminal, first backup the mox data, this will be restored on every test run:

-`npm run test:mox:backup`

 To run the cypress tests from the command line: